-Located here in some form or another since the 13th century, ‘London’s Larder’ has enjoyed an astonishing renaissance in the past 15...
+Located here in some form or another since the 13th century (and possibly since 1014), ‘London’s Larder’ has enjoyed an astonishing...

 Beautiful Victorian boozer next to Borough Market with a selection of traditional ales and lots of wooden nooks and crannies.
 Gets very...